raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/dependency_injection_swift.md

 type: "regular" # available types: [featured/regular]
 draft: false
 ---
-# Introduction
+## Introduction to Dependency injection

 If you are like me, when developing an application you are always looking (although sometimes it is difficult) to use a series of ‘rules’ that help you to make the code cleaner, be as uncoupled as possible, be scalable…

 In a previous article I already talked about [SOLID](https://codderlly.com/blog/solid_principles_swift/) principles and how to apply them with Swift.
 In this article I am going to discuss a pattern that will allow us to reduce the coupling of our code and that will make it more easily testable: **Dependency Injection**.
-# But, what is dependency injection?
+## But, what is dependency injection?

 If we go directly to the definition that [Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection) gives us, we find the following:

-> In software engineering, dependency injection is a technique in which an object receives other objects that it depends on.
+> In software engineering, **dependency injection** is a technique in which an object receives other objects that it depends on.
 These other objects are called dependencies.
 In the typical “using” relationship the receiving object is called a client and the passed (that is, “injected”) object is called a service.
 The code that passes the service to the client can be many kinds of things and is called the injector.
 Instead of the client specifying which service it will use, the injector tells the client what service to use.
 The “injection” refers to the passing of a dependency (a service) into the object (a client) that would use it.

-The advantages of dependency injection in Swift are:
+The advantages of **dependency injection** in Swift are:

 * Reduce coupling.
 * The code is reusable.
 * The code is testable.
 * Facilitates code maintenance.

-# Dependency injection example
+## Dependency injection example

 For example, suppose that we are preparing a screen in which the user can log into the application, but for this we need to validate it on an internet server.